Juniper/nita/examples/chatgpt/README.md

 # cp robot.jar robot.jar.original
 ```

-Should things go wrong, you can always rollback to that.
+:warning: Should things go wrong, you can always rollback to that.
 Now continue by extracting the jar file:

 ```shell
 # cp robot.jar ~